Poisson-Boltzmann formulary: Third edition: Numerical solution with Python

 \section{Numerical solution with Python}

 The Python codes listed below solve numerically the PB equation in the slit and cylindrical geometries, using the \verb!solve_bvp! function of the \verb!SciPy! package.
-The script files are included in the sources of this archive.
+The script files are provided as supplementary material.
+Both scripts can be downloaded in the GitHub repository: \url{https://github.com/ceciherr/PBformulary} .